-Tigers overcome Gallo’s 2 homers to top Rangers 5-3
+Tigers overcome 2 more Gallo homers to top Rangers 5-3

 Tigers: CF Daz Cameron was placed on the 10-day injured list, retroactive to Monday when he was scratched from the starting lineup before the series opener because of a sprained big right toe.
 RHP Spencer Turnbull (strained right forearm) was transferred to the 60-day IL after feeling more symptoms during his throwing program.
 INF/OF Niko Goodrum (left finger tendon) was reinstated from the 10-day IL.

 Rangers: C Jose Trevino (right forearm bruise) won’t be activated before All-Star break, even though he is eligible to come off the 10-day IL as early as Friday.
-Manager Chris Woodward said Trevino is swinging the bat, but still isn’t close to 100%.
+Woodward said Trevino is swinging the bat, but still isn’t close to 100%.

 UP NEXT